EENI Global Business School

 The objectives of the subject “Multimodal Transport” are the following:

-1. To understand the importance of the Multimodal Transport in International Trade
+1. To understand the importance of Multimodal Transport in International Trade

-2. To learn the key concepts related to the Multimodal transport (Intermodal Transport Units, Multimodal Transport Operator, cost, insurance...)
+2. To learn the key concepts related to Multimodal Transport (Intermodal Transport Units, Multimodal Transport Operator, cost, insurance...)

 3. To understand the role of the International Federation of Freight Forwarders Associations (FIATA)

-5. To analyze the documents related to the Multimodal transport of goods (Combined Transport Bill of Lading)
+5. To analyze documents related to Multimodal Transport of goods (Combined Transport Bill of Lading)

-6. To know the features of the Road-Rail Combined Transport
+6. To learn about features of Road-Rail Combined Transport

-7. To study the main Conventions related to the Multimodal transport
+7. To study the main Conventions related to Multimodal Transport

 Road-Rail Combined Transport, Intermodal loading units.
 Swap body